26 Jun How to Fix Your Front Rack

 Isometric Front Racks to Fix Your Front Rack

-My next favorite drill is to load a heavy barbell in a rack and grab with one hand.
+My next favorite drill is to load a heavy barbell in a rack and grab it with one hand.
 Squat underneath the barbell with just one hand holding and fight to drive your elbow up.
 Repeated with the other hand.